-After intense rehearsals, the week culminates in performances by each performing ensemble on Friday, July 3, 2020 beginning at 6pm.
-The concerts take place in various spaces on campus, and details will be sent out prior to the date.
+After intense rehearsals, the week culminates in performances by each performing ensemble.
+The concerts take place in various spaces on campus.
 Friends and family are welcome.

 If you are in your Junior year of high school and a permanent resident of Wisconsin, you may be eligible to apply and audition for the Tuition Waiver Award during Summer Music Clinic.
 This program recognizes exceptional musical talent by awarding 10 students a tuition-free undergraduate college education at UW-Madison or UW-Milwaukee.
 (The award covers tuition only, and does not cover required segregated fees).
 You must complete a separate application and submit by May 18, 2020.
-Details available here >
+Learn more about the tuition waiver program.

 Band, Choir, Jazz Ensemble, Jazz Combo, Musical Theater, Orchestra

 Students choose one or more performing ensemble (provided the class times do not conflict) and can combine choral and instrumental choices in their schedules.

 Each main performing ensemble rehearses two consecutive hours per day and performs in a final concert at the end of the week.

 Daily group lessons are an important component of Summer Music Clinic.
 Each group lesson lasts one hour, and students may choose more than one.
 Classes cover technique, tone, warmups, and standard literature.

 Acting – Learn the skills needed to project your voice clearly, represent your character through body movement, take your performance to the next level, and how to relate acting to all of the arts!